creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2022-09-12-tutorial-vae.md

 &nbsp;

 ## **Intuition**
-Let's start with the basic representation of an auto-encoder
+Let's start with the basic representation of an autoencoder

 ![](/collections/images/vae/autoencoder.jpg)